PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Approach

 \subsection{Core Algorithm}

-The orchestrator coordinates the overall \patchguru workflow by managing interactions among LLM modules and executing inferred oracles.
-Given an oracle inferred or refined by the LLM, the orchestrator (i)~constructs and executes a comparison program with the inferred oracles and (ii)~selects subsequent actions based on the execution outcome, including oracle enhancement, self-review, or error repair, following Algorithm~\ref{alg:core}.
+The orchestrator manages the \patchguru workflow by managing interactions among LLM modules and executing the inferred oracles.
+Given a set of oracles inferred or refined by the LLM, the orchestrator (i)~constructs and executes a comparison program with the oracles and (ii)~selects subsequent actions based on the execution outcome, including oracle enhancement, self-review, or error repair, following Alg.~\ref{alg:core}.